 How to Work With Remote Agile Teams and Tackle Challenges

-Agile lifecycle is a collaboration system tailored for co-located teams.
-It involves a lot of communication, spontaneous discussions and close collaboration.
+Agile product development life cycle is a collaboration system tailored for co-located teams.
+It involves a lot of communication, spontaneous discussions, and close collaboration.

 However, as the world is adapting to the post-pandemic reality and shifts to the remote work format, Agile SDLC bravely takes the challenge.

-Here are 3 tips of how to make Agile lifecycle function in the remote format:
+Here are 3 tips on how to make the Agile lifecycle function in the remote format:

 Tip # 1.
 Use Team Management Tools